deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 ## Late submission

 I will not accept any late submissions, except for medical emergencies with a medical certificate.
-To compensate for this strict policy, I will drop the lowest homework mark.
-So, you will have the opportunity to complete 11 homework sets, and the 10 highest will count towards the final mark.
+To compensate for this strict policy, I will drop the lowest homework/classwork mark.

 ## Collaboration